-“For whoever wants to save their life will lose it, but whoever loses their life for me will find it.”
+“For whoever wants to save his life will lose it, but whoever loses his life for me will find it.”

 Study by Jim Robertson